UTK7994/learning-notes/books/designing-data-intensive-applications.md

 In all-to-all topology (mesh topology) fault tolerance is better as messages can travel along different paths avoiding a single point of failure.
 It has some issues too, some network links may be faster than others and some replication messages may "overtake" others.
 To order events correctly. there is a technique called _version vectors_.
 PostgresSQL BDR does not provide casual ordering of writes, and Tungsten Replicator for MySQL doesn't even try to detect conflicts.

 Example : Suppose we have Client1 which inserts a data to leader 1 and client2 which updates data to leader 2.
 Now timestamp of insert timestamp of update.
 Here as we can see timestamp will not work as data is to be inserted first.
 Suppose now we have leader 3 and it has to get in sync with leader 1 and 2.
 It first receives the chnage of leader 2 related to update then leader 1 related to insert, it will not work.
 For this we need `_version vectors_`.

+**In master leader, the master handles all the writes and load increases and thats where the sharding comes into play**

 ### Leaderless replication